dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 layout: post
 categories: js
 id: 671
-updated: 2020-06-25 11:48:01
+updated: 2020-06-25 16:27:38
-version: 1.1
+version: 1.2
 ---

 In client side [javaScript mouse](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) events are a way to get mouse cursor positions as well as the state of one or more mouse buttons.
+The javaScript mouse events are a collection of several types of events that can be attached to the window object, or just about an html element with a method the [add event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

+There are three general event type of interest when working something out with mouse events that are [onmousedown](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onmousedown), [onmosemove](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onmousemove), and [onmouseup](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onmouseup).
+There are other events of interest, but for the most part I only bother with those three events when working out any kind of user interface that will make use of a mouse if present.

 <!-- more -->